rqueensen/neural_network/README.txt

 due to school IP rules.
 All of this code was written by myself, so by school rules it is my IP to make public.

+This neural network was found to be 97.5% accurate in identifying which number a hand-written digit was meant to be on kaggle, putting the network in the top 10% of my class.

 All of the code is contained in main.py.
 It uses libraries from Anaconda 2.4.1, using the latest version of Anaconda causes the loadmat("training_data") to crash.
 Anaconda3-2.4.1-Windows-x86_64.exe cane be found here: